 We present FFO because we consider it an important supplemental measure of our operating performance.
-In addition, a portion of cash bonus compensation to certain members of management is based on our FFO, which is described in the section below.
+In addition, a portion of cash bonus compensation to certain members of management is based on our FFO or Adjusted Funds From Operations ("AFFO"), which is described in the section below.
 We believe it is useful for investors to have enhanced transparency into how we evaluate our performance and that of our management.
 In addition, FFO is frequently used by securities analysts, investors and other interested parties in the evaluation of REITs, many of which present FFO when reporting their results.
 FFO is also widely used by us and others in our industry to evaluate and price potential acquisition candidates.
+We believe that FFO payout ratio, which represents regular distributions to common shareholders and unit holders of the Operating Partnership expressed as a percentage of FFO, is useful to investors because it facilitates the comparison of dividend coverage between REITs.
 NAREIT has encouraged its member companies to report their FFO as a supplemental, industry-wide standard measure of REIT operating performance.